Tackling California’s Housing Crisis: 8 Innovative Solutions for Affordable Housing

 3. Increasing Access to Home Financing

 Many places in the US, like California, have limited access to affordable financial services, making it harder to buy a house.
-This gap is especially big between Black and white people.
-During 2020, Black applicants were denied mortgages much more often than white applicants.
+This gap is especially big between Black and White people.
+During 2020, Black applicants were denied mortgages much more often than White applicants.
 It makes solutions like equity-centered financing essential to solving the housing crisis.

 It means providing loans and financial services designed to help people who may not qualify for traditional loans, like those in underserved communities.
-A few non-profit organizations offer financial services and loans to small businesses, families, and even people building extra living spaces on their property.
+A few nonprofit organizations offer financial services and loans to small businesses, families, and even people building extra living spaces on their property.
 These efforts help people build wealth and become homeowners, strengthening communities.

 4. Advancing Cross-sector Housing Solutions